TWINDLY BRIDGE CHARTER SCHOOL

 Click here for more information

-How MANY CREDITS IS THE 4Cs worth?
+HOW MANY CREDITS IS THE 4CS WORTH?

 Ideally, your child will already be completing this task in another course.
 For example, your child may write a research paper for their English class with a social studies or science topic.
 This could be submitted as the required artifact.
 Maybe your child completed a science experiment this year.
 If they did not write a report on their research and experiment, have them write a report.